-"Capital Contribution" means any cash, cash equivalents or the Net Agreed Value of Contributed Property that a Partner contributes or has contributed to

-[] Agreement or Sections 4.1, 4.2, 4.3, 4.4, 4.9(c)(i), 13.3(c) or 14.8. [/] Agreements.
+"Capital Contribution" means any cash, cash equivalents or the Net Agreed Value of Contributed Property that a Partner contributes or has contributed to the Partnership pursuant to this Agreement and the Conveyance and Contribution Agreement or Sections 4.1, 4.2, 4.3, 4.4, 4.9(c)(i), 13.3(c) or 14.8.
+Agreements.